mesho23/RSA-encryption/README.md

 # RSA-encryption
-RSA encryption using public key infrastructure by using node js and socket io to server as the KDC
+RSA encryption using public key infrastructure made by using node js and socket io to serve as the KDC

+note you need to install all the npm modules.

+for any questions you can contact me at @SecWebity on twitter.